cal-itp/benefits/docs/guides/manual-testing/keyboard.md

 ## When to test

 - When new UI elements are introduced.
-- When significant UI/design changes are introduced (e.g. sit-wide style changes, template refactoring).
+- When significant UI/design changes are introduced (e.g. site-wide style changes, template refactoring).

 ## Scenarios